Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 ### Quantum

 Powers Firefox and other Firefox-based browsers such as but not limited to: Florp, Zen, Waterfox and Tor.

-For technical users, the choice of browser often hinges on the strengths and weaknesses of these engines.
-For non-technical users, the focus is more on features and usability rather than the underlying technology.

 ## Recommendations